 The survey instrument randomly selected two courses from the spCourses and spFurtherEdu1 modules, collecting additional information on these courses (e.g., costs incurred by employer t279046, motivation t279041, and certificates t272043).
 These data are included in spFurtherEdu2.
-Please note that this information has been integrated into datafile Education.
-If your interest in this data is not too profound, you are best advised to use Education instead.

 Example 18 (Stata): Working with spFurtherEdu2 (find R example here)